alitoufighi/postchi/postchi/README.md

 https://github.com/tweepy/tweepy/issues/1017
 https://github.com/tweepy/tweepy/pull/1042 (see the file changes and change accordingly)
 This will be fixed in the next version of tweepy, but currently, we need to do this manually!
   open <virtual-env-package-dir>\tweepy\streaming.py
-  in VS Code, Ctrl + R
-  async
-  Tab
-  is_async
-  Replace all
+  repalce all 'async' words in the file with 'is_async' for example, just to avoid using the reserved word, as there would be errors!

 > create .env file with the following info (for the time being):
   DB_USERNAME=